sunwooj/course-expling/PCIbex/README.md

 **Exercise** *Try running the experiment with and without specifying the sequence.
 Is there a difference?*

+**Exercise** *Try including a simple exit page at the end.
+It can resemble the instructions page in terms of the key elements, and should come last in the sequence.*

 The experiment is now more or less ready to be run!
 When everything is ready, uncomment `DebugOff()`, swipe to `Published`, and spread the experiment link you obtain from `Share`.
 The results from your participants will be saved under `Results`, which you can download.

 If you run into errors, check the debugger.
 Another (more post-hoc) way to get an idea of where things went wrong, is to use View > Developer > Javascript Console in Google Chrome (or right click, Inspect).